-A lot of misconceptions within the flat-Earth circles are present only because of the lack of understanding on how forces work on an object.
+Many misinformation within flat-Earth communities is present only because of their lack of understanding on how forces work on an object.

 - A force is described by a vector.
 It has magnitude and direction.

 - A single object can be affected by more than one force at the same time.

 - These forces can be added together, resulting in what we call the ‘resultant’.
 The object will move according to the magnitude and direction of the resultant.

 - Forces can cancel each other out and results in a zero resultant.
 But it does not mean these forces don’t exist.